tiaraRS/OthelloGame/README.md

 ### 2. Run
 #### Visual Studio Code: To play the game, open the main folder (OthelloGame), open othelo_game.py file and run it.
 #### Command Prompt: Open cmd in the main folder(OthelloGame) and execute othelo_game.py file.
+### To have the file with the game you must clone the repository
+   With the command: git clone https://github.com/tiaraRS/OthelloGame.git
+### Or also download the file as zip
 You should see the following window:
 ![image](https://user-images.githubusercontent.com/74866417/161458696-b4ef1cd3-a141-40b4-b2af-6d245163b11f.png)